Klortho/Eutils-JSON/samples/README.md

 to be preserved.
 JSON objects do not preserve the order of their members, so that's a problem.

-The following annotation instructs `dtd2xml2json` that the &lt;DocumentSummarySet> element should be converted into a JSON object that has members that come from the &lt;DocumentSummary>s.
+The following annotations instructs `dtd2xml2json` that the &lt;DocumentSummarySet> element should be converted into a JSON object that has members that come from the &lt;DocumentSummary>s.
 It also causes the generation of one extra member of that object, which is an array of uids.
-The array preserves the order, and the uids within the array can be used to retrieve the docsums.
+The array preserves the order of the docsums.
+The second annotation, for the &lt;DocumentSummary> element, causes the "uid" attribute to be used for the member key within the wrapper JSON object.
+This allows the uids to be used directly to retrieve the docsums.

     <!--~~ <DocumentSummarySet>
     ~~json